The Complexity of Conjunctive Queries with Degree 2: Hypergraph Dilutions

 Thus, deleting an edge $e$ is only possible by deleting vertices such that $e$ becomes a subedge of another (or equal, thus implicitly disappearing in the other edge).
 One special case where such deletion can be convenient is in hypergraphs that are not connected.
 Having multiple connected components is technically inconvenient and of little algorithmic importance -- each component is essentially an independent instance -- and it is common to assume connected instances.
 In the study of hypergraph dilutions this assumption is not necessary as we can always delete superfluous maximally connected components by deleting all vertices, leaving only a single empty edge, which is naturally a proper subset of any other edge.

-It will be of interest how hypergraph dilutions relate to generalised hypertree width.
-The effect of deleting vertices and subedges on the \ghw of a hypergraph are well understood.
-Deleting a vertex can possibly reduce the width while deleting (or adding) a subedge can not change the width at all.
-However, the effect of the merging operation of hypergraph dilutions is less clear since a new large edge is introduced, forcing vertices to occur in a bag together that may have previously not appeared together in optimal decompositions.
-Nonetheless, we can observe the following. \begin{theorem} For hypergraphs $H$ and $H'$.
-If $H'$ dilutes to $H$, then $\ghw(H) \leq \ghw(H')$. \end{theorem}
+The following observations on hypergraph dilutions are important in our further studies.
+The first two statements of Lemma~\ref{lem:dilut} are straightforward to verify but of technical importance.
+In particular, the second statement also implies that every hypergraph has only a finite number of dilutions.
+The third statement is less simple.
+Deleting a vertex can possibly reduce \ghw while deleting (or adding) a subedge cannot change the width at all.
+However, the effect of the merging operation of hypergraph dilutions is less clear since a new large edge is introduced, forcing vertices to occur in a bag of a decomposition for $H$ that may not occur together in any optimal decomposition of $H'$.
+A proof of the third statement is given in the appendix. \begin{lemma} For hypergraphs $H$ and $H'$ such that $H'$ dilutes to $H$, the following statements hold: \begin{enumerate} \item $\degree(H) \leq \degree(H')$; \item $|V(H)|+|E(H)| < |V(H')|+|E(H')|$; \item $\ghw(H) \leq \ghw(H')$. \end{enumerate} \end{lemma}

 Our definition of hypergraph dilutions is of course inspired by graph minors.
 Previously, \citet{DBLP:journals/tcs/AdlerGK12} introduced the notion of \emph{hypergraph minors} as an analogue of graph minors for hypergraphs.
 There are some important parallels and differences between hypergraph minors and hypergraph dilutions that merit discussion.
 An important concept in hypergraph minors is the contraction of (the primal edge between) two vertices.
-Informally, contracting two vertices $x,y$ means to replace them by a new vertex $v_{x,y}$ in the vertex set and in all edges that contain either $x$ or $y$. \begin{definition}[\cite{DBLP:journals/tcs/AdlerGK12}] For hypergraph $H'$, we say that $H$ is a \emph{hypergraph minor} of $H'$ if $H$ can be obtained from $H'$ by a sequence of the following operations: \begin{itemize} \item deleting a vertex, \item deleting an edge that is a proper subset of another edge, \item contraction of two vertices that are contained in a common hyperedge, \item or adding a hyperedge $e$ such that the vertices of $e$ induce a clique in the primal graph. \end{itemize} \end{definition}
+Informally, contracting two vertices $x,y$ means to replace them by a new vertex $v_{x,y}$ in the vertex set and in all edges that contain either $x$ or $y$. \begin{definition}[\citet{DBLP:journals/tcs/AdlerGK12}] For hypergraph $H'$, we say that $H$ is a \emph{hypergraph minor} of $H'$ if $H$ can be obtained from $H'$ by a sequence of the following operations: \begin{enumerate} \item deleting a vertex, \item deleting an edge that is a proper subset of another edge, \item contraction of two vertices that are contained in a common hyperedge, \item or adding a hyperedge $e$, if the vertices of $e$ already induce a clique in the primal graph before adding $e$. \end{enumerate} \end{definition}